C0DEA/OpenCV_Proj_AKI/README.md

 What you need to run this:
 - Python (With pip)
-- IDE (Preferably VIsual Studio Code)
+- IDE (Preferably Visual Studio Code)
 - OpenCV.
 If youre on Windows just do "pip install opencv-python"
 - The XML file and The python code you want to run (1 .py file is enough to run)